-Students who miss school due to an excused absence shall be allowed to make up the work they missed during their absence under the following rules.
+Jasper School District teachers in grades K-6 are required to have a procedure in place for absent students to receive missed classwork/assignments.
+Students in grades 7-12 who miss school due to an excused absence shall be allowed to make up the work they missed during their absence under the following rules.

 - 1. Students are responsible for asking the teachers of the classes they missed what assignments they need to make up. - 2.
 Teachers are responsible for providing the missed assignments when asked by a returning student. - 3.
 Students are required to ask for their assignments on their first day back at school or their first class day after their return. - 4.
-Make-up tests are to be rescheduled at the discretion of the teacher, but must be aligned with the schedule of the missed work to be made up. - 5.
+Make up tests are to be rescheduled at the discretion of the teacher, but must be aligned with the schedule of the missed work to be made up. - 5.
 Students shall have one class day to make up their work for each class day they are absent. - 6.
-Make-up work which is not turned in within the make-up schedule for that assignment shall receive a zero. - 7.
-Students are responsible for turning in their make-up work without the teacher having to ask for it. - 8.
-Students who are absent on the day their make-up work is due must turn in their work the day they return to school whether or not the class for which the work is due meets the day of their return. - 9.
+Make up work which is not turned in within the make up schedule for that assignment shall receive a zero. - 7.
+Students are responsible for turning in their make up work without the teacher having to ask for it - 8.
+Students who are absent on the day their make up work is due must turn in their work the day they return to school whether or not the class for which the work is due meets the day of their return. - 9.
 As required/permitted by the student's Individual Education Program or 504 Plan.